A Brief Guide for Canadians Buying Property in Florida

 Beautiful weather in Florida: Florida is filled with sunshine and perfect for those who love spending time outdoors.
 The climate is subtropical, with mild winters, hot, humid summers, and plenty of yearly rainfall.
 The beautiful weather in the Sunshine State is a major selling point for many Canadians.

 Diverse real estate market: Types of properties to choose from include beachfront houses, condos, and golf course communities.
-Florida is one of the fastest-growing states in the U.S., so its real estate market has been growing steadily in recent years.
+Florida is one of the fastest-growing states in the US, so its real estate market has been growing steadily in recent years.
 You can find properties at different price points, depending on your budget.

 Great investment: Property values have steadily increased, making it a good investment opportunity.
 Now is the perfect time to invest in a Floridian holiday home because prices are still relatively lower than in other parts of the world.
 In addition, the state has no income tax.